Marty Bohen: Professional career

-Bohen turned professional in November 1965.
+In November 1965, Bohen turned professional.
 Soon thereafter, he tried out for the PGA Tour at 1965 PGA Tour Qualifying School.
 At the eight-round event, Bohen missed qualifying by eight shots.
 The following summer, Bohen played in a number of state opens in the west.
 In June 1966, he won the Nevada Open with a four-under-par 212 total.
 He became the first golfer to win the Nevada Amateur and Nevada Open in back to back years.
 In August, he played the Montana Open.
 He was in sixth place, eight behind entering the final round.
 He finished in a tie for third only behind champion Al Feldman and runner-up Labron Harris.
 He won $725 for his efforts.
+During this era, he was featured in Sports Illustrateds segment, Faces in the Crowd.

 Later in the year he tried out for the PGA Tour again at 1966 PGA Tour Qualifying School.
 The tournament was again four days, eight rounds long.
 Bohen began the final day in 20th place, well with the prospective cut-off.
 In the middle of the 7th round, however, he played poorly, ultimately shooting a 42 for the back nine.
 Bohen "pulled himself together" in the last round, even making birdie on the final hole, but still missed graduating by one shot.
-"I was destroyed," he said much later in the life.

-In 1966, in an effort to make ends meet, Bohen began work as a blackjack dealer in Las Vegas.
-At the end of the decade, Bohen twice more attempted to qualify for the PGA Tour through the PGA Tour Qualifying Tournament but did not succeed.
+"I was destroyed," he said later in the life.
+In an effort to make ends meet, Bohen began work as a blackjack dealer in Las Vegas.
+He continued to attempt to qualify for the PGA Tour through the PGA Tour Qualifying Tournament but did not succeed.
 In 1969 he began working with legendary golf coach Toney Penna in hopes of turning around his performance.
 With the help of Penna, he qualified for and made the cut at the 1969 U.S. Open.
 The following year he again qualified for the U.S. Open.
 He did not have as much success, missing the cut by a wide margin.
 In November 1970, he played the Gardena Open in Gardena, California.
 The event included a number of current PGA Tour professionals, including Jerry Heard, Lee Elder, and Cesar Sanudo.
 Bohen ended the tournament with three consecutive rounds in the 60s for a tie for eighth.
 Later in the year, he quit his job as a blackjack dealer.
 Shortly thereafter, he moved to the east coast to work at Elmwood Country Club in White Plains, New York.
 He worked as an assistant professional.